sajidinfo/Interviews/UpdatedQuestions/01-ScreeningRound.md

 ### 7. Can you describe a challenging situation you faced and how you handled it?
 **Answer:**
-Once, I had to combine four separate modules into one project within three days for a tight deadline.
-My team and I worked long hours, stayed focused, and collaborated well to deliver the project on time.
+Once, We had 4 separate product and client want combine four separate project into one project with Database within 7 days for a tight deadline.My team and I worked long hours, stayed focused, manages my jira task based on the deadline and collaborated well to deliver the project on time.

 ---

 ### 8. Where do you see yourself in 5 years?
 **Answer:**
-In 5 years, I see myself as a senior developer or technical lead, contributing to impactful projects and mentoring others in the team.
+In the next 5 years, I see myself growing into a leadership role such as a Technical Lead or Project Manager.
+I aim to take on more responsibilities, lead development teams, and contribute to the success of larger projects.
+I also plan to continuously upgrade my skills and stay updated with the latest technologies to deliver high-quality solutions and drive innovation within the organization.

 ---

 ### 9. Why are you interested in this position?
 **Answer:**
 This role aligns with my skills and career goals.
-I’m excited to contribute my experience in building scalable applications and to grow further with your organization.
+I’m excited to contribute my experience in building scalable software and applications and to grow further with your organization.

 ---